appveyor/website/NJekyll/site/docs/appveyor-enterprise/index.md

 * Service Bus for Windows Server 1.1 doesn't work if .NET 4.6 installed which basically means AppVeyor Web and Worker roles cannot be installed on a computer with Visual Studio 2015 installed.
 However, you can have another server with Visual Studio 2015 installed and AppVeyor Build Agent installed.

-### Troubleshooting
+## Troubleshooting

+During installation AppVeyor uses randomly-generated values for security keys, account passwords and other sensitive values.
+All these values as well as other installer data such as AppVeyor roles and versions installed can be found under this registry key:

+    HKEY_LOCAL_MACHINE\SOFTWARE\Appveyor\Install

+When something goes wrong:

 * If build real-time log stops working there might be a transient issue with SignalR.
 Do F5 in browser to restart SignalR connection.
+* Restart IIS and/or `Appveyor.Worker` and/or `Appveyor.BuildAgent` services.
-* If something doesn't work - [report the issue](http://www.appveyor.com/support) to AppVeyor team.
+* Nothing helps - [report the issue](http://www.appveyor.com/support) to AppVeyor team.
 While reporting the issue look into these places for possible errors/warning:
 	* Web browser's "Developer tools" - for any JavaScript-related errors.
 	* `AppVeyor` event log in Event Viewer under `Applications and Services Logs\AppVeyor`.
 Web, Worker and Build Agent roles write logs there.
-* Restart IIS and/or `Appveyor.Worker` and/or `Appveyor.BuildAgent` services.

 ## Running builds on Azure VMs

 > This section is still under construction - please [let us know](http://www.appveyor.com/support) if you are interested to run "stateless" builds on Azure VMs.

-Setup process overview:
+Setup process outline:

-* Creating "master" Azure VM
+* Create "master" Azure VM
-* Installing build agent on master VM
+* Install build agent on master VM
 	* Change URL to point Web role
 	* Change agent mode to `Azure`
 	* Start BuildAgent service to make sure it connects to AppVeyor Web role
 * Create Azure storage account for VMs
 * Create Azure storage account for build cache
 * Configuring server